alphagov/govspeak-preview/app/assets/markdown/guide.md

 This means the full text will appear when users hover over the acronym wherever it occurs on the page.

-###Example of acronym use

-Example: PCSO and PCSOs are both in a piece of content.

-Always put the longer one first in the list - otherwise PCSOs will pick up only the singular 'Police Community Support Officer'.
+If you use the acronym in singular and plural in your content, always put the plural one first in the list.

     *[PCSOs]: Police Community Support Officers
     *[PCSO]: Police Community Support Officer

 ##Addresses